How to turn your great ideas into actual results

 Planning—when normally siloed teams realize they need each other to deliver on priorities but lack a framework around which to align.
 Planning turns into horse-trading, which leads to customer needs taking a back seat to politics and commitments that aren’t held.

-Actuals—when goals aren’t hit and the reasons aren’t clear, opinions trump data, leading to knee-jerk strategic shifts and organizational chaos.
+Managing variance—when goals aren’t hit and the reasons aren’t clear, opinions trump data, leading to knee-jerk strategic shifts and organizational chaos.

 Strategy.
 What is our approach to growth?